Japan quake: Sendai residents queue for food and fuel

 "There are an estimated 10,000 dead in Miyagi, but that's just an estimate.

-"Some people can't get in contact because they can't phone, so hopefully that number will be less."'People are stocking up'
+"Some people can't get in contact because they can't phone, so hopefully that number will be less."

 Another Briton, Dennis Mensa, from London, is on a year-long working holiday and is currently stranded in Sendai.